Bell & Ross Introduces the BR-X5 Powered by Kenissi

 Modern-day Damascus steel, however, is essentially an alloy made up of two types of steel welded together and then folded numerous times, resulting in its distinctive grain.
 As a result, such Damascus steel is also known as pattern-welded steel.

-Damasteel, on the other hand, is a proprietary steel made by Erasteel, a Swedish specialist in powder metallurgy.
+Damasteel, on the other hand, is a proprietary steel made by a Swedish company of the same name that specialises in patterned steel.
 Damasteel is naturally produced with powdered steel where various steel alloys are first atomised into powder and then pressed under high pressure and temperature in a furnace.

 The result is a mixed-steel alloy available in a variety of patterns, making it a favourite of artisanal knife makers since patterned steel inevitably adds an artistic edge to a blade (no pun intended).